About Contact

 These two tools are close cousins, but they answer slightly different questions.
 Use the one that matches the decision you are making.

-Use the Wire Size Calculator when you already know circuit amps (or breaker size) and want a practical gauge recommendation with copper vs aluminum and a temperature column.
+Use the Wire Size Calculator when you already know circuit amps (or breaker size) and want a practical gauge recommendation with copper vs aluminum and your wiring method (NM-B cable vs THHN in conduit).

 Use the Amp‑to‑Wire Size Calculator when you are starting from an appliance/load amp draw and want a fast “what gauge is this roughly?” conversion before you refine the design.